sarah-you/myWatchList/README.md

+# myWatchList

-# ajax-project
+### ajax-project

-A dynamic HTML, CSS, and JavaScript solo project.
+A web application designed for anime enthusiasts to explore the latest top 25 anime shows.